-Corporate Governance Report

-This report includes information on corporate governance during the 2021 financial year, as prescribed by law and the Swedish Corporate Governance Code.
-Supported by good corporate governance - with effective organisational structure, internal control and risk management - Vattenfall's business can be driven towards the set targets and in accordance with Vattenfall's principles.
+This report includes information on corporate governance during the 2023 financial year, as prescribed by law and the Swedish Corporate Governance Code.
 Overall issues on corporate governance are handled in this report, while specific risk issues are handled in the Risks and Risk Management section in the Annual and Sustainability Report.
 The Corporate Governance Report has been reviewed according to RevU 16 by the company's external auditor.

-Governance and reporting structure